alexrudnick/dissertation/BURNDOWN.md

   support in europarl for us to get a classifier.
   * DONE consider running experiment with both kinds of stacking -- does that help? -- you know, it really doesn't help.
+  * SKIP maybe also be like "here are the sense distinctions present in Europarl"
+  * SKIP what's the accuracy of the trained classifiers on europarl? would that be good to report?

 ## sequence
 CANCELED!!